-Whether you're navigating a one-time crisis or ongoing challenges, working with a therapist can be an effective way to develop healthier coping strategies.
+Whether you're navigating a one-time crisis or ongoing challenges, working with a licensed therapist can be an effective way to develop healthier coping strategies.
 Over time, you may also boost your communication skills and improve your relationships.

 While many health insurance plans cover therapy, you may have trouble finding the right in-network provider, especially if you need someone with specific types of expertise, and paying for therapy out-of-pocket can be costly.